ChrisKoivu/Now-Loading-VMS/README.md

 http://www.wampserver.com/en/

 # Linux
 For Linux, install a Lamp stack, which is Apache, MySQL, and PHP.
-Make sure you include PHPMyAdmin. https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04
+Make sure you include PHPMyAdmin.
+These steps will work with Ubuntu 18.04 https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04

 # Mac